wryandginger/janet/README.md

 <details>
 <summary><b>👩🏾‍⚖️ FERPA friendly**</b></summary>

-- No student record/data is saved on the server.
+- No student record/data is saved on the server permanently.
+You can force purge sensitive data at any time.
-- ALL work is held only in the browser session.
+- Most work is held only in the browser session.
 Close the tab and poof, it's gone.
 - All CSVs are 'deliberative' or 'process' documents, so they shouldn't need record retention**
-- Be extra compliant by not using last names or avoiding names all together.
+- Be extra compliant by not using last names or avoiding names all together. (e.g. Instead of a student name use 'there' and all comments become "Hi there!")
-- If you're worried, don't download anything.
+- If you're worried, don't download anything, and purge data often.
 - **I'm not a lawyer.
 I'm not your lawyer.
 This is not legal advice.

 </details>